HoffsMH/ex-tl/taskell.md

     * [ ] possibly jrnl
 - done archive syncthing conflicts why?
 - remove the runonce module and fold into supervisor
+- put refresh in other tasks in right spot

 ## Waiting on Something